PerziThomas/DA_Perzi_Ambrosch/source/DA.md

 It is implemented as a React Web-Interface using Leaflet and extensions to work with maps and geographical data.

-The frontend was developed as a stand-alone application to be later integrated into the already existing DriveBox application by ilogs.
+The frontend was developed as a stand-alone application to be later integrated into the already existing DriveBox application by the company.

 ### Interactive Map